-US think tank claims Aussie property headed for collapse
+US think tank claims Australian property headed for collapse

 A US-based think tank has argued that Australia is mere weeks away from a housing collapse.